kfjahnke/envutil/README.md

 (as is the arithmetic) - especially when highway or Vc are used, which increase SIMD performance particularly well.

+So here's the explanation why --twine 1 switches twining off: a twining filter with just one pick-up point is simply 'straight' single-point lookup of the 'ground truth' b-spline.

-If you activate twining by selecting --itp -2, but don't pass --twine (or pass --twine 0 explicitly), envutil will set up twining parameters automatically, so that they fit the relation of input and output.
+If you don't deactivate twining, envutil will set up twining parameters automatically, so that they fit the relation of input and output.
 If the output magnifies (in it's center), the twine width will be widened to avoid star-shaped artifacts in the output.
 Otherwise, the twine factor will be raised to avoid aliasing.
 You can see the values which envutil calculates if you pass -v.
-If the effect isn't to your liking, you can take the automatically calculated values as a starting point, but even if you pass --twine, the values will adapt in an image sequence. --twine only has an effect for single-image output
+If the effect isn't to your liking, you can take the automatically calculated values as a starting point.
+There are several optional parameters to change the twining filter and override automatic parameterization:

 ## --twine_width TWINE_WIDTH  alter the size of the pick-up area of the twining filter